 Four 4-inch Inlets or One 8-inch with inlet caps

 The W1687 features four 4-inch inlets for multiple machine dust collection.
 The 4-way fitting offers the ability to collect dust from up to four machines running simultaneously.
-Also included are inlet caps for blocking airflow to ports which are not in use and increasing collection efficiency to the ports used for dust collection.
+Also included are inlet caps for blocking airflow to ports that are not in use and increasing collection efficiency to the ports used for dust collection.

 Portable or Stationary

-The W1687 can be operated as either a stationary or a mobile unit with the built-in casters.
+The W1687 can be operated as either a stationary or a mobile unit with built-in casters.
 Eliminate the cost of ducting when used as a mobile unit or enjoy the convenience and versatility of a stationary unit.